Marijuana cultivators have become an increasing burden on power grids across the country, especially where cannabis is legal.

 Sense, which runs a small, 2,000-square-foot grow in the city, is using the San Francisco Public Utilities Commission program CleanPowerSF, Greenstate reported.

-Other San Francisco MJ companies plan to follow suit, including vertically integrated retailer SPARC and grower GoldSealSF, Greenstate reported.
+Other San Francisco MJ companies plan to follow suit, including vertically integrated retailer SPARC (San Francisco Patient and Resource Center) and grower GoldSealSF, Greenstate reported.